 Many times people who are charged with fleeing and eluding have a reasonable explanation as to why it happened.
 Sometimes its simply just a one time lapse in judgement that should not permanently define a person's life.
 We can help present your case and find some understanding of your situation.
 We can show the prosecutor that this one time act is not who you really are in everyday life.
 There is hope!

-If you have been charged with Fleeing and Eluding or DUI with a Fleeing and Eluding charge in Georgia, contact us today for immediate legal attention.
+If you have been charged with Fleeing and Eluding charge in Georgia, contact us today for immediate legal attention.
 We are here to help 24/7, 365 days a year because your problems need immediate attention.